Ak1714/BrokerPerformance/docs/Prediction.md

     ## Slot "alpha.values":
     ## list()

+<span style="font-family: Times New Roman; font-size: 1em;">The misclassification rate for the logistic regression model on the test set (myLRtraintest) is 24.32%.
+<br>The accuracy rate for the model is 75.68%.
+The misclassification rate for the logistic regression model when validating the entire data set (myLRtrainpred) is 19.68%.
+The accuracy rate for the model is 80.32%.
+The confusion matrix shows that 64 observations were correctly classified as “Up” and 87 correctly classified as “Down”.
+<br>The features that were found to be most important for prediction are average quote counts for 2015, average total insured value for 2015 and 2017, hit ratio for 2015.

+## <b><span style="font-family: Book Antiqua; font-size: 0.8em;">Random Forest</b>

+<span style="font-family: Times New Roman; font-size: 1em;">To train the model using Random Forest algorithm, the method specified as “rf”, the metric set to “ROC”,
+and the number of trees set to 1500 (as overfitting is not a concern with Random Forest).
+The response column “Up_Down” needs to be set to “factor” before proceeding.
+We can evaluate our model first before tuning (with 500 trees) and then with 1500 trees.

 ``` r
 # Random Forest with cross validation & tuning the no. of trees
 # (as overfitting is not a concern with Random Forest)